hankmckinley/toy_OCR_task/README.md

 1. A `code` folder containing all the Python code necessary to generate the output file and a filled out section of the readme explaining these contents and how to run the code.
 Please additionally ensure that the code is properly commented and easily readable.
 1. The `output.txt` file containing the numbers printed on the documents in the data folder, in order and with a new line for each new entry.

-## Setup instructions (YOU EDIT)
+## Setup instructions

-1. Started a new virtual environment
+1. Start by setting up a new virtual environment to isolate your project dependencies.

-2. Run following code from Tesseract and pytesseract documentation in terminal, we are using Homebrew on macOS for the tesseract install and pip for python libraries.
+2. Install Tesseract OCR engine ([Installation Documentation](https://tesseract-ocr.github.io/tessdoc/Installation.html)) and Python dependencies using the following commands in your terminal

+'''
 brew install tesseract
 pip install pytesseract

-3. We also needed openCV for image pre-processing, which you install with:

 pip install opencv-python
+'''

-## Instructions to reproduce the output (YOU EDIT)
+## Instructions to reproduce the output

-In order to reproduce the output you just need to run main.py in the code folder.
-Assuming the dependencies have been installed incorrectly this will fill the output.txt file with the necessary numbers.
+1. Clone this repository to your local machine and navigate to the project directory.
+2. Activate your virtual environment.
+3. Follow Setup Instructions above.
+4. Run the main.py script located in the code folder using the following command:
+'''
+python code/main.py
+'''

+This script will process the images in the data folder, perform OCR using Tesseract, and generate an output.txt file containing the numbers extracted from the images.